 Now, if it has a granule surface cap sheet as a finish layer or an asphalt flood coat, it is much more manageable to maintain and repair.
-Either way, the existing materials that will need to be maintained need to have some useful life left to make any repairs that will last any length of time.
+Bottom line, the top layer that'll need to be maintained needs to have useful life left to make any repairs that'll last any length of time.

 The advantage of a built up roof system is they last 20-30 years.
-They are very durable, so heavy foot traffic will not damage this roof system.
+They're durable, so heavy foot traffic will not damage the roof system.

-The advantages of the standing seam are their longevity, properly installed they will easily last for 50+ years, they provide a very high wind rating, they don't blow off in wind storms, they look great, and add value to a building.
-The disadvantages are they cost more because the attachment method takes longer to install and requires a much higher skill level to install all the flashings for this system.
+The advantages of the standing seam are its longevity.
+A properly installed roof will last for 50+ years.
+They provide a very high wind rating, they don't blow off in wind storms.
+They look great and add value to a building.
+The disadvantages are the cost.
+They cost more because the attachment method takes longer to install.
+And it requires a much higher skill level to install the flashings for this system.

 The advantages of the screw-down roof are they are economical and provide curb appeal.
 The disadvantage is they require maintenance within the 5-year mark.
-With all the expansion and contraction(thermal movement) that happen with all metal roofs, the exposed screws can come loose.
+With all the expansion and contraction(thermal movement) that happens with all metal roofs, the exposed screws can and will come loose.